Making your own templates

 Template context¶

-variable in the template context.
+By default, all the variables for the given response are available through the value variable in the template context.
 For example, given a form response with the following value:

 {